Abanoub-Asaad/Linux-Learning/README.md

 ## Amzaing applications for Linux 🎧💻

-Application Name | Description | Istallation Command -- | -- | --
+Application Name | Description | Installation Command -- | -- | --
 Rambox | is a workspace browser that allows you to manage as many applications as you want, all in one place | sudo snap install ramboxpro
 Kodi | is a free media player that is designed to look great on your big screen TV but is just as home on a small screen | sudo apt install kodi